5 Key Consumer Product Trends (2024-2026)

 We are seeing enhanced personalization in marketing, but also in consumer products.

-Deloitte reports that one-in-five people who want a personalized product are willing to pay 20% more for it.
+Deloitte reports that 1 in 5 people who want a personalized product are willing to pay 20% more for it.

 Research shows consumers are willing to pay more for personalization.